 - DePuy® Pinnacle® Modular Hip Replacement System (implanted between 2001 and 2010)

 - Wright Medical Technology Hip Replacements (Conserve®, Dynasty®, Profemur® and Lineage® line of products)

 FREE INITIAL CONSULTATION

 SAMMONS & BERRY, P.C., represent individuals in hip implant cases ACROSS THE COUNTRY.
-Call our office toll-free at (800) 519-1440 or complete the form below.
+Call our office toll-free at (800) 519-1440 or click here.
 All cases are handled on a contingent fee basis, meaning we only get paid if we recover money for you.